aldy505/sql-dsl/README.md

-# SQL DSN for your Node App
+# SQL DSL for your Node App

 Based on an idea from [@ronnygunawan](https://github.com/ronnygunawan).
 This was supposed to be a challenge for someone else, but I thought, why not?
 Lol.